DHTMLX/docs-suite/docs/grid/usage.md

 # Work with Grid

+## Working with Grid in the TreeGrid mode

+For information on working with with Grid in the TreeGrid mode, read the [TreeGrid mode](grid/treegrid_mode.md#work-with-grid-in-the-treegrid-mode) guide.

 ## Working with columns and cells

 The API of DHTMLX Grid allows setting configuration of columns, getting an object of a particular column as well as the parameters of a certain cell.